ElifKarakutukDinc/e-commerce_tv_spot_attribution_analysis/README.md

-# Calculating Offline Effect on Visits of Website and app at e-commerce Sector
+# Calculating Offline Attribution Effect on Visits At e-commerce Sector

-For a company that is based on e-commerce, calculating effects of TV advertisement on Visits of Website and app:
+For an e-commerce company, calculating effects of TV advertisement on Visits of Website and app:

-We can follow easly our social media/google ads etc of effects on our website / app visit count or sales rate.
+We can follow easily our social media/google ads etc of effects on our website / app visit count or sales rate.
 But there is a limitation of the model is that offline marketing campaigns (e.g., TV, radio or billboard advertising) cannot easily be included (because we do not know which sessions were triggered by offline media).
 However, we have spotted that directly after a TV spot is aired more customers than we would expect to visit our online shop.
 We decided to use this signal to improve our attribution model.

 ## Exploratory Data Analysis (EDA)